MicrosoftDocs/query-docs/query-languages/dax/divide-function-dax.md

 - Alternate result on divide by 0 must be a constant.

-- To learn more about best practices when using DIVIDE, see [DIVIDE function vs. divide operator (/) in DAX](best-practices/dax-divide-function-operator.md).
+- For best practices when using DIVIDE, see [DIVIDE function vs. divide operator (/) in DAX](best-practices/dax-divide-function-operator.md).

 ## Example